 How long does it take?

-While I pride myself on lightning fast turnaround, how long it will take depends mostly on you.
+While I pride myself on lightning fast turnaround, how long it will take depends quite a bit on you.
 Because my world operates on deadlines, all of the projects I juggle get prioritized based on the deadline of the project.
 If you need it same day, I will move mountains to accommodate your request.
 If you’re in no hurry, I will move mountains for someone else and circle back around to you as soon as I can.
 Replying to emails with feedback on the proofs I send is a factor as well.
 The quicker you get back to me, the quicker I can get back to your project.
-It’s not uncommon for small projects such as a logo or t-shirt design to be completed same day or next day.
+You tell me when you need it and I’ll likely be able to deliver.

 How does this work?